Misery literature: The misery lit boom

+In 2011, JT LeRoy's former agent, Ira Silverberg, commented on the recurring revelations of memoirs being exposed as fabricated: The biggest problem publishers have is that the fiction category isn't as good as it used to be.
+In the age of Oprah and celebrity reality television and true tales, everyone wants a spokesperson for some horrible incident or ... tragedy.

-Some memoirs of suffering have included elements of both truth and fiction.
-These include I, Rigoberta Menchú (1983) by Rigoberta Mechú (a book that won Menchú the Nobel Peace Prize in 1992), and A Million Little Pieces (2003) by James Frey.
-The latter was initially marketed as non-fiction, and attracted considerable controversy when it was revealed that significant portions of it were fabricated.
-In 2005, Oprah Winfrey selected A Million Little Pieces for her influential Oprah’s Book Club, calling it gut-wrenching and inspirational.
+James Frey's memoir A Million Little Pieces (2003) was initially marketed as non-fiction, and attracted considerable controversy when it was revealed that significant portions of it were fabricated.
+In 2005, Oprah Winfrey selected A Million Little Pieces for her influential Oprah's Book Club, calling it gut-wrenching and inspirational.
 The endorsement catapulted the book to the top of bestseller lists.
 Frey became a celebrity author, and the book sold millions of copies.
-However, after it was revealed that Frey had embellished and invented some of the material in his memoir, Winfrey invited Frey back on The Oprah Winfrey Show for a follow-up interview in January 2006, confronting him sharply on national TV.
+However, after it was revealed that Frey had embellished and invented some of the material in his memoir, Winfrey invited Frey back on The Oprah Winfrey Show for a follow-up interview in January 2006, confronting him sharply on national TV.'

+In 2004 a scandal unraveled around Norma Khouri's bestselling book Forbidden Love (2003, published in the US as Honor Lost).
+The book claimed to tell the true story of Khouri's best friend "Dalia", a young Jordanian woman supposedly murdered by her father in an "honour killing" after falling in love with a Christian soldier.
+Investigations by journalists of The Sydney Morning Herald discovered that Khouri had not been living in Jordan during the years described in the book.
+Investigators and Jordanian critics also identified numerous factual inaccuracies in the book, including errors about Jordanian geography, customs, and laws.
+Separate from the literary fraud, Khouri was also accused of extensive financial scams and frauds in Chicago before moving to Australia.
+Chicago police reopened investigations after the literary scandal broke, and sources described Khouri as a highly skilled con artist.